-The following nomenclature is valid for the parameterization of the limit texts:
+The following nomenclature is valid for the setting of the parameters:

-Parameters Description \$ Denotes a dynamic limit text; this character must be on the first position in the limit text. ; Separator of commands.
+Parameter Description \$ Denotes a dynamic limit value text.
+This character must be on the first position in the limit value text. ; Separator of commands.
 Is used in order to separate the constant text from the dynamic text.
-When separating variables, no space must be left between the separator and the variable. @Text Text from the currently loaded language table %PV Value of another variable with the name "PV" @Text+%PV Composed keyword for the text from the currently loaded language table.
-Here the value of variable 'PV' is saved and when being displayed a text is searched in the language table which is a combination of 'text' and variable value.
+When separating variables, no space must be left between the separator and the variable. @Text Text from the currently loaded language table. %PV Value of another variable with the name "PV" @Text+%PV Composed keyword for the text from the currently loaded language table.
+Here the value of variable 'PV' is saved and when being displayed a text is searched in the language table which is a combination of 'text' and variable value. %Placeholder For the display of additional information, see display of variable information (on page 125).

-This text encoding works only for the Alarm Message List or the Chronological Event List.
-This coding does not work in text elements.
-The using of combined keywords makes it possible to create dynamic limit texts which can have more than 80 characters.
+The using of combined keywords makes it possible to create dynamic limit value texts which can have more than 80 characters.

-Limit text = \$@Text; X-Pos;%Value1; Y-Pos;%Value2
+Limit value text = \$@Text; X-Pos;%Value1; Y-Pos;%Value2